eemeleems/GEOL0069_Project_FloodDetection/README.md

 ## Acknowledgments

 * This project is the final assignment for GEOL0069 Artificial Intelligence for Earth Observation (25/26) at University College London.
-* Thank you to [Prof. Michel Tsamados](https://profiles.ucl.ac.uk/11855-michel-tsamados) and the GEOL0069 teaching team for the module content and guidance this project builds on.
+* Thank you to [Prof. Michel Tsamados](https://profiles.ucl.ac.uk/11855-michel-tsamados), ([Weibin Chen](https://www.ucl.ac.uk/mathematical-physical-sciences/weibin-chen) and [Shambu Bhandari Sharma](https://www.ucl.ac.uk/mathematical-physical-sciences/earth-sciences/people/research-students/shambhu-bhandari-sharma) for the GEOL0069 module content and guidance this project builds on.
 * Thank you to [ESA/Copernicus](https://www.copernicus.eu/en) for the availability of Sentinel-1 and Sentinel-2 data, and to Google Earth Engine for the processing platform.
 * [Best-README-Template](https://github.com/othneildrew/Best-README-Template), on which this README's structure is based.